 Defective EIDE/IDE cable

 Verify your computer doesn't have a defective EIDE/IDE cable by swapping your current cable with a known good one, or purchasing a new one.

 Another EIDE/IDE device on the cable as hard drive

 Improper or out-of-date drivers can also cause this error.
 Verify that you have the latest motherboard, CD, DVD, zip drive, other disk drive drivers.
-A listing of links to each of the manufacturers for each of these devices can be found on our drivers listing page.
+A listing of links to each of the manufacturers for each of these devices is found on our drivers listing page.